The children

 The LGBTQ+ community

-Same-sex relationships have never been a crime, and are therefore fortunately legal in the country.
+Same-sex relationships have never been a crime and are therefore fortunately legal in the country.
 With the exception of rural or conservative areas, the LGBTQ+ community is fairly well integrated.
 There are many associations and progress is constant, despite pressure from the Church.
 For example, in 2016, Geraldine Roman became the first transgender woman elected to Congress, and several towns and villages have a gay personality at their head.
 However, many issues of discrimination, inequality and violence remain to be resolved to achieve full acceptance and equality.

 Philippine hospitality

-Avoiding the pitfalls of stereotypes and nationalistic clichés, we can nevertheless say that, on the whole, Filipinos stand out for their hospitality and joie de vivre.
+Avoiding the pitfalls of stereotypes and nationalistic clichés, we can nonetheless say that, on the whole, Filipinos stand out for their hospitality and joie de vivre.
 Sadly accustomed to natural disasters such as typhoons and earthquakes, they also demonstrate great resilience in the face of nature, which they know to be indomitable.
-Bayanihan, a concept deeply rooted in Filipino culture, refers to the spirit of camaraderie, community and mutual aid.
+Bayanihan, a concept deeply rooted in Philippine culture, refers to the spirit of camaraderie, community and mutual aid.
 Faced with everyday difficulties or natural disasters, they are always ready to help others.